Troubleshooting

 This can occur when using PWM input to the ESC, and the endpoints are misconfigured.
 Check that the upper endpoint is at least 1980uS and the lower endpoint is less than 1020uS.

 This usually indicates the ESC is running non-configuration firmware.
-As the configurable firmware is in Beta, it is not yet installed on production units.
+Configuration firmware, also known as V2 firmware (all firmware revisions from 2.3.0 onwards) has a rapid blink when USB is connected.
 The firmware can be installed manually, and then configured as required.

 Tones